vaemendis/ubooquity-doc/pages/tutorials/install-on-synology.md

 ## Requirements

 1. [Synology](https://www.synology.com/en-us/products/) brand NAS
-5. A Synology model capable of running the Java.
+1. A Synology model capable of running the Java.
 Most recent models would run Java manager, check [this page](https://www.synology.com/en-uk/dsm/app_packages/JavaManager) for a list of applicable models.
 If your model is not listed try installing Java using [this separate tutorial](http://pcloadletter.co.uk/2011/08/23/java-package-for-synology/).
-3. Internet access
+1. Internet access
-4. Synology DSM version 5 or greater
+1. Synology DSM version 5 or greater

 ### Summary

-* Install Java JRE 8 or greater on your server,
+1. Install Java JRE 8 or greater on your server,
-* Create a shared folder to serve as repository for all your comics and books
+1. Create a shared folder to serve as repository for all your comics and books
-* Download the Ubooquity jar to a convenient place on your server,
+1. Download the Ubooquity jar to a convenient place on your server,
-* tell you box to run ubbooquity on boot, 2 options here:
+1. Tell you box to run ubbooquity on boot, 2 options here:
-> ** ssh your box and create an Upstart script in /etc/init,
+    * Create an Upstart script in /etc/init (requires ssh access to your box),
-> ** for DSM6.0, use Synology's built-in task manager to run ubooquity at startup
+    * Use Synology's task scheduler (requires DSM6.0 at least)
-* Use the web interface to configure Ubooquity
+1. Use the web interface to configure Ubooquity

 > **UPDATE 2016-11-19**
->ssh procedure (Tested on Synology ds215j running DSM 6.0.2-8451 Update 4) Java Manager application is not available on tested DSM SW/HW combination.
+> ssh procedure (Tested on Synology ds215j, running DSM 6.0.2-8451 Update 4) Java Manager application is not available on tested DSM SW/HW combination.
 Luckily it's not necessary because Synology issued packages Java7 and Java8 that are platform specific so the process is even simpler.
 Just install the Java package and skip to next step.
 Ubooquity 1.10.1 definitely works with Java 8.

 > **UPDATE 2017-11-22**
-> ssh procedure tested on Synology ds418+
+> ssh procedure tested on Synology ds418+, with DSM 6.1 and Ubooquity 2.1.1
-> task manager procedure tested on synology ?? [see forum]
+> task scheduler procedure tested on synology ds418+ [see forum]

 ## Configure the Synology NAS